HOLISMOKES XIII: Strong-lens candidates at all mass scales and their environments from the Hyper-Suprime Cam and deep learning: Lens grading

 \subsection{Comparison with known systems}

-From our lens candidates listed in Table~\ref{tab:newcand}, \recovcand candidates are already known based on the current SLED (C. Lemon, private communication, May 2024) and our HOLISMOKES compilation.
+From our lens candidates listed in Table~\ref{tab:newcand}, \recovcand candidates are already known based on the current SLED (C. Lemon, private communication, May 2024) and our HOLISMOKES compilation \citep{suyu20}.
 From these systems, 12 and 60 from our grade A and B sample, respectively, match the grade from the literature.
 In contrast, 12 and 21 systems from our grade A and B sample, respectively, obtained higher grades than before.
 On the other hand, 8 published systems with grade A belong to the grade B class according to our grading.
-We further miss 62 systems during the visual inspection of the 1475 network candidates, of which 43 are published with grade C (mostly from the SuGOHI sample).
+We missed a further 62 systems during the visual inspection (i.e., these obtained an average grade $G\leq 1.5$ from us) of the 1475 network candidates, of which 43 have been published with a grade of C (mostly from the SuGOHI sample).
 Missing grade C candidates is expected as we compile only for grade A and B systems.
-In total, this shows that a strict grading is difficult as it also depends on the inspected image quality/resolution, filter amount, and possibly detection algorithm (especially for non-DL techniques such as modelling).
+In total, this shows that a strict grading is difficult as it also depends on the inspected image quality and resolution, filter amount, and possibly detection algorithm (especially for non-DL techniques such as modeling).
 However, it shows that the expectation on the lensing features are broadly consistent over the years and grading teams.

 The relatively high number of known systems is expected since the HSC data set was targeted by multiple lens search projects, complemented by several other lens searches with data in the same footprint.
-Therefore, to reduce the number of systems during visual inspection, we propose to exclude previously graded systems in the future, regardless of their previous grade, unless the target sample, the data quality (e.g., high resolution images from Euclid), or the detection algorithm (e.g., including lens deblending or modeling) changed significantly.
-However, a downside of excluding previously visually classified objects is that one cannot carry out a consistency check with grades from the literature as done above.
+Therefore, to reduce the number of systems during visual inspection, we propose to exclude previously graded systems in the future, regardless of their previous grade, unless the target sample, the data quality (e.g., high-resolution images from Euclid), or the detection algorithm (e.g., including lens deblending or modeling) changed significantly.
+However, a downside of excluding previously visually classified objects is that we cannot carry out a consistency check with grades from the literature as done above.